-Are you a non-recruiter looking to start a recruitment business?
+Are you a non-recruiter looking to start a new recruitment agency?

 This is due to the fact we do not teach the recruitment process.
 We essentially transform top billing consultants into recruitment directors, providing a full start up back-office solution for their new agency.
 If you do have experience, please feel free to check out our start up plan and contact us for more information, we’d love to hear from you.